Skip to content

 Performance

-Visible results of action in the work process or in projects; central measure for competence development.
+Visible results of action in the work process or in projects; a central metric for competence development.

-Abilities to act self-critically on the basis of one's values and taking into account different perspectives.
+The ability to act self-critically on the basis of one's values and taking into account various perspectives.
 This includes responsible, self-organized, supportive action as well as holistic thinking and acting.

 Practical Projects

 Real challenges in the work context that are used for competence development.
-At Valcom/VIA: Learning by doing in real challenges instead of in seminars.
-Enable the necessary emotional destabilization for competence development.
+At Valcom/VIA: learning by doing in real challenges instead of in seminars.
+They enable the necessary emotional destabilization for competence development.

 Q